-If you hear a loud scraping sound that sounds like metal on metal, there is likely something wrong with the blower wheel.
+If you hear a loud scraping sound that sounds like metal on metal, there is likely something faulty with the blower wheel.
 If you hear a sound like this, turn off your furnace immediately and call Service Experts Heating & Air Conditioning to investigate the furnace.
 There are numerous things that could be wrong with the blower wheel.
 First, it might just be loose and if the piece is not too damaged, can be tightened.
-Second, it might be that the blower wheel is defective and will require replacement.
+Second, it might be that the blower wheel is defective and will need replacement.
 Or third, it might be that the motor mount is what broke, causing the complete blower assembly to shake uncontrollably.

 Loud Bang When Furnace Starts